 The identity certificate will be used for authentication in the ECDHE_ECDSA key exchange.

-Open Issue

-Is a GUID required to identify the issuer in an identity certificate?
-Currently the issuer CN field of the identity certificate holds the GUID to locate the CA entry for the CA public key.

-If we don’t want to use a GUID in the issuer CN field, then the standard extension Authority Key Identifier need to be added the certificate.

 Claim factory-reset application using out-of-band registration data

 An application manufacturer can provision a key to support the claiming process.
 The ECDHE_PSK key exchange is used in this scenario.
 The key is provided to the user out of band.
 An example is a QR code or a token delivered via email or text messaging.
 The user is prompted for the key when establishing a connection with the factory-reset application.